RockHong/rockhong.github.com/_posts/2015-05-16-java-concurrency-in-practice-notes-1.md

 # MUST HAVE BEG
 layout: post
 disqus_identifier: 2015-05-16-java-concurrency-in-practice-notes-1 # DO NOT CHANGE THE VALUE ONCE SET
-title: <Java Concurrency in Practice>读书笔记1
+title: &ltJava Concurrency in Practice>读书笔记1
 # MUST HAVE END

 is_short: false